Bear Gulch Limestone: Other fish

 Non-actinopterygian and non-chondrichthyan fish make up a fairly small component of the overall diversity, though their fossils are still common in some habitats.
 Preserved sarcopterygians (lobe-finned fish) include actinistians (coelacanths) and the rhizodont Strepsodus, which have very different habitat preferences.
 Coelacanths, particularly fossils of the genus Caridosuctor, are abundant in the central basin and its margins, but are practically absent in the upper bay.
 Strepsodus, on the other hand, is moderately common in the upper bay and very rare elsewhere.
 Neither are common in the sheltered eastern reef habitat.
 Acanthodes, the only acanthodian known from the Bear Gulch Limestone, has a similar distribution pattern to Strepsodus: common in the upper bay and nowhere else.
 Lampreys, represented by Hardistiella, are too rare to estimate their habitat preference.

 Arthropods

 Arthropods are diverse, the most abundant and speciose being various early hoplocarids, relatives of modern stomatopods (mantis shrimps).
 Other arthropods include an assortment of typical Carboniferous crustaceans, rare xiphosurans (horseshoe crabs), and a single "synziphosurine" (Anderella).
 Trilobites, though common in adjacent formations, are practically absent in the Bear Gulch Limestone.

 Molluscs

 Worms

+"Nemavermes mackeei" is a worm-shaped fossil originally known from the Mazon Creek fossil beds of Illinois, and later reported from Bear Gulch.
+Initially described as a free-swimming nematode, a 2023 reinvestigation indicated that the holotype of Nemavermes mackeei from Mazon Creek is actually a detached proboscis of Tullimonstrum.
+Other "Nemavermes" fossils from Mazon Creek are actually lamprey-like cyclostome fish, named as the new genus and species Squirmarius testai.
+The true identities of the Bear Gulch "Nemavermes" fossils are ambiguous.